Jason-Chen-2017/pycnblog/blog/zen/55/AI系统AIOps原理与代码实战案例讲解.md

 ## Author: Zen and the Art of Computer Programming

-This article was written by Zen, the author of the renowned book series \"The Art of Computer Programming.\" Zen's expertise in computer science and programming has made him a world-class AI expert and a leading voice in the field of AIOps.
+This article was written by Zen, the author of the renowned book series "The Art of Computer Programming."
+Zen's expertise in computer science and programming has made him a world-class AI expert and a leading voice in the field of AIOps.